Wood Rot: Identify, Causes, Repair, and Prevention

 How Long Does It Take for Wood to Rot?

-Wood rotting can begin in as little as 6 to 12 months if the wood stays damp and untreated.
-Softwood like pine or spruce starts rotting within 6 months under high humidity.
+Wood rot can begin in as little as 6 to 12 months if the wood stays damp and untreated.
+Softwood, like pine or spruce, starts rot within 6 months under high humidity.
 Hardwoods such as oak or maple resist decay longer, but still show signs of rot after 1 to 2 years if constantly exposed to moisture.
 Plywood, due to its layered glue construction, begins to delaminate and rot within 8 to 16 months.
 Even pressure-treated wood eventually rots if moisture and fungal exposure persist beyond 10 years without maintenance.

 Does Wood Rot Spread to Healthy Wood?

-Yes, wood rotting can spread to healthy wood if the environmental conditions support fungal growth.
-Wood rotting spreads quickly in areas with poor drainage, leaking pipes, high humidity, ground contact, and poor ventilation.
+Yes, wood rot can spread to healthy wood if the environmental conditions support fungal growth.
+Wood rot spreads quickly in areas with poor drainage, leaking pipes, high humidity, ground contact, and poor ventilation.

-What Are the 5 Common Causes of Wood Rotting?
+What Are the 5 Common Causes of Wood Rot?

-The five most common causes of wood rotting in homes include poor drainage, leaking pipes, high humidity, ground contact, and poor ventilation.
+The five most common causes of wood rot in homes include poor drainage, leaking pipes, high humidity, ground contact, and poor ventilation.
 At Aqviz, we’ve found

-- Poor drainage around the foundation allows water to pool near wood structures, which causes to increase the wood rotting
+- Poor drainage around the foundation allows water to pool near wood structures, which causes an increase in wood rot

 - Leaking pipes saturate framing and subfloors and increase the moisture content in the house.
-These will increase the wood rotting rate.
+These will increase the rate of wood rot

 - High humidity creates condensation in unventilated basements and attics that causes rot in the wood in basement and attic areas